 * Applicant’s name

 * Phone number / E-mail address

 * School affiliation / information science program / Student ID number

 * Proof of ASIS&T membership (e.g. ASIS&T member number, copy of email receipt of payment, or photocopy of check canceled by ASIS&T Headquarters)

 The ASIS&T Annual meeting is one of the most highly regarded meetings in the information science field.
 It covers the breadth of activities and endeavors of the information community with technical sessions addressing specialties of the information professional.
-The 2011 Annual Meeting, "Bridging the Gulf: Communication and Information in Society, Technology, and Work" takes place October 7-12, 2011 in New Orleans, Louisiana.
+The 2012 Annual Meeting, “Information, Interaction, Innovation: Celebrating the Past, Constructing the Present, and Creating the Future” takes place October 26-31, 2012 in Baltimore, Maryland.

 Papers should be submitted as attachments and sent by email to: email@example.com

 *You may join ASIS&T via the web at http://www.asis.org/membership.php